0xPoe/talks/ticdc-new-sink.slide/slides.md

 - Circular dependency
 - Too many buffers
-- Leak table information everywhere
+- Leaks table information everywhere
 - Call stack is too deep and all calls are synchronous
-- Abstraction is very complicated and too many functions in the interface
+- Abstraction is very complicated and there are too many functions in the interface
 - Some implementations are not thread-safe, but they should be

 ---